cybex-dev/twilio_voice/README.md

 #### Background calls (Android only on some devices)
 Xiami devices, and maybe others, need a spetial permission to receive background calls. use `TwilioVoice.instance.requiresBackgroundPermissions` to check if your device requires a special permission, if it does, show a rationale explaining the user why you need the permisison.
 Finally call
 `TwilioVoice.instance.requestBackgroundPermissions` which will take the user to the App Settings page to enable the permission.

+### Localization
+Because some of the UI is in native code, you need to localize those strings natively in your project.
+You can find in the example project localization for spanish, PRs are welcome for other languages.